 Lower doses or shorter courses of systemic steroids are not considered significantly immunosuppressive.
 Low-dose methotrexate used for skin diseases mainly acts as an anti-inflammatory drug and is only weakly immunosuppressive.

+Effective immunisation can be due to natural infection or vaccination.
 Prior to starting immunosuppressive therapy, determine the following:

 Check varicella, measles, hepatitis A/B/C and HIV serology.
 (There are no vaccines for hepatitis C or HIV).